wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Screenshots ==

 1. The first screenshot shows the widget in the sidebar with a title, clickable images and links, in german.
 2. The second screenshot shows the german translated widget on the Widget Management Page in the backend.
-It looks like the WordPress default widget 'Recent Posts' with an additional checkbox to switch thumbnails on and off.
+It looks like the WordPress default widget 'Recent Posts' with additional options for the thumbnails.

 == Changelog ==

+= 2.0 =
+* Added option to set width and height of the thumbnails
+* Added option to prefer first content image to featured image
+* Added option to use only first content image as thumbnail
+* Added option to set a default thumbnail
+* Added function to delete plugin's settings in the database if the plugin is deleted
+* Improved code for more robustness
+* Revised *.pot file and german translation

 = 1.0 =
 * The plugin was released.

 == Upgrade Notice ==

+= 2.0 =
+More options and improved code

 = 1.0 =
 First release.